iocafe/iocafe-doc/source/platform-abstraction/serialization/191026-float-serialization.rst

 Splitting float or double into mantissa and exponent
 *****************************************************
-To make serialization indepent on computer’s floating point presentation, we break a C floating point type into two integers, mantissa and exponent.
+To make serialization independent on computer’s floating point presentation, we break a C floating point type into two integers, mantissa and exponent.
 Then we serialize those.

 ::